 Mrs Wendy Sheldon

-My Name is Wendy Sheldon and I have been a Parent Governor at Loxdale Primary School for 6 years.
+My Name is Wendy Sheldon and I have been a Governor at Loxdale Primary School since 2014.

 I have two children who both attend Loxdale Primary School.
 I have volunteered at Loxdale for a number of years and undertook my Teaching Assistant Level 2 and Level 3 certificates during this time.
 Being both a governor and currently a staff member at Loxdale gives me the opportunity to be part of the school community and gives me an insight into everyday life at Loxdale.